 Conservation / Management

-Only one S. weaverae population is currently known to occur in the state.
+Three S. weaverae populations are currently known to occur in the state.
 The habitat is vulnerable to disturbance from human activity including habitat alteration or loss.
 Ectomycorrhizal fungi in general are sensitive to nitrogen deposition and other forms of pollution that affect the soil.
 Mycorrhizal fungi on sandy soils are especially susceptible to air and water pollution.

 Conservation Efforts in Minnesota

 In 1996, the Minnesota DNR funded a study to characterize the diversity and abundance of ectotrophic mycorrhizal fungi in old-growth and young northern hardwood-conifer forests.
 Additional surveys are needed to search for other potential populations and to monitor the known location of this species.

 Kretzer, A., Y. Li, T. M. Szaro, and T. D. Bruns.
 1996.
 Internal transcribed spacer sequences from 38 recognized species of Suillus senu lato: Phylogenetic and taxonomic implications.
 Mycologia.
 88(5):776-785.